nrzaman/take-home-assessment-2025/README.md

 ```
 - Replace `vv` with the version number you would like to install.
 3. (Optional) Update `src/config/db_config.json` with your custom database credentials (username and password).
-4. In a new Terminal window, run the following command:
+4. In a new Terminal window, run the following command to create your credentials for the database:
 ```
 docker run -p 5432:5432 -e POSTGRES_PASSWORD=[PASSWORD] -e POSTGRES_USER=[USERNAME] postgres
 ```
 - Replace `[PASSWORD]` with the password specified in `src/config/db_config.json`
 - Replace `[USERNAME]` is the username specified in `src/config/db_config.json`
-5. Run the following command in your original Terminal window:
+5. Run the following command in your original Terminal window to create and populate the database:
 ```
 npm run db:create-db
 ```